Transmitting qubits through relativistic fields: Delocalizing quantum information in a cavity field

 \section{Delocalizing quantum information in a cavity field}

-The previous section showed that quantum state transfer is possible between detectors that only couple to the right-moving momentum, i.e., to only one sector of the field.
+The previous section showed that quantum state transfer is possible between detectors that couple to the right-moving momentum of the field.
 In this way, the complete information about Alice's initial state propagates towards a single receiver without being dispersed in different directions.
 Consequently, a single Bob is able to receive all the information and recover Alice's initial state from the signal.

-As discussed in Section \ref{sec:symmetriccouplingissues}, coupling Alice to the field symmetrically would be a hindrance to the transmission of quantum information: If Alice couples symmetrically to both the left- and right-moving sector, emitting equally in both directions, then a receiver must have access to both parts of the signal in order to retrieve Alice's initial state from the field.
+Coupling Alice to the field symmetrically would be a hindrance to the transmission of quantum information: If Alice couples symmetrically to both the left- and right-moving observables, emitting equally in both directions, then a receiver must have access to both parts of the signal in order to retrieve Alice's initial state from the field.

-However, this particular obstacle to quantum state transfer may be a key feature for implementing other information processing tasks, akin to quantum bit commitment or quantum secret sharing, because it forces receivers to cooperate if they want to retrieve quantum information from the sender's signal.
+However, this particular obstacle to quantum state transfer may be a key feature for implementing other information processing tasks, akin to quantum bit commitment or quantum secret sharing \cite{kent_unconditionally_1999,hillery_quantum_1999,gottesman_theory_2000,adlam_device-independent_2015}, because it forces receivers to cooperate if they want to retrieve quantum information from the sender's signal.

-In the 1+1-dimensional scenarios that we are considering, there are two parts of the signal which propagate in opposite directions at the speed of light.
-Therefore, they cannot be accessed by a single localized observer, but only by two parties who cooperate.
-For example, they could reflect the signal with a mirror, or capture their respective part of the signal, bring their detectors together and then perform a joint unitary on them.
-However, between the time when Alice injects her state into the field and the time when the two parts of her signal can be reunited, her message is delocalised and locked away in the field, inaccessible to any party.
+As a first step towards such implementations, we here consider a scenario related to quantum state merging \cite{horodecki_quantum_2006}: The sender encodes a qubit state into the relativistic field, in such a way that it is delocalized between two parts of the signal, propagating in opposite directions.
+Since the signals propagate at the speed of light, they cannot be accessed by a single localized observer, but only by two parties who cooperate.
+For example, one party could reflect the signal with a mirror, or else both parties capture their respective parts of the signal, then bring their detectors together and perform a joint unitary on them.
+However, from the point in time when the sender emits the state until the point in time when the two parts of her signal can first be reunited, the message is delocalized in the field.
+The field's relativistic properties ensure that it is inaccessible to any (localized) party in the mean time.\footnote{We recall that, as discussed in the introduction, we preclude classical communication via additional side-channels between the parties.}